harisont/formal-to-some-extent-notes/formal-to-some-extent-notes.md

 Potential solutions:
 - As for __agreement__, it is possible to encode the agreement information in CFG rules (a solution which is in part similar to an annotating type checker)
-- As for __sub-categorization__, we can take a general rule and split it into a set of more specific rules.
+- As for __sub-categorization__, we can take a general rule and split it into a set of more specific rules, so that we have one per predicate category (naive solution).
 For example, if we had a general rule for verb phrases, we could instead see verbs as predicates and generate different rules for:
   - verbs with no arguments ("rain")
   - verbs with an agent argument (aka intransitive verbs, e.g. "sneeze")
   - verbs with a theme argument (aka un-accusative verbs, e.g. "fall")